epubsynth

 The file path of the generated EPUB is specified using the

-).
+--output option (alias -o).
 An EPUB file is a

 container of content files (in fact, a ZIP archive), and these content